Skip to content

 The Invisible Problem on Every High-Speed PCB

 This walkthrough uses the PDN Impedance Analyzer to design the power delivery network for a mid-range FPGA core rail.
+We'll see exactly why a seemingly clean rail can still cause intermittent failures and how to fix it systematically.

 Target Impedance: Working Backwards from dV Budget